arsath-02/arsath-02/README.md

 Welcome to my GitHub profile!
 Here are a few things about me:

+## About Me
+  I am fresher seeking a challenging position to apply my skills in machine learning and web development.

 - 🔭 I’m currently working on Intern
 - 🌱 I’m learning Ai
 - 👯 I’m looking to collaborate on